Einfaldlega-Hugmyndir/SoftwareDevelopmentGuidelines/readme.md

 - MIT License (very permissive)
 - CC BY 4.0 (for resources)

 For more help choosing a license, see [Choosing a license](https://choosealicense.com/).
 Keep in mind that if you are working through SÍM you have agreed to use open licenses such as these.
-Furthermore, according to RU are the copyright owner.
+Furthermore, according to EFHM, the author, you, are the copyright owner.

 When a license has been chosen, simply copy the license text, fill in any additional information required (like copyright owner and year) and write it to a LICENCE file in the repository.